 Christopher P. Obert is a freelance writer and publisher from Massachusetts.
 Chris is the owner and publisher of Obert Publishing, a small independent publishing business specializing in helping new authors and groups to self-publish and market their work.
 Obert Publishing operates under the imprint Pear Tree Publishing.
-Chris’ Resume
+Chris’ Resume/CV

 Chris is a considerate and easygoing person but is also a competent, conscientious and detail-oriented professional.
 He is self-directed and motivated with the capability to consistently achieve objectives.
 He is highly analytical and can recognize problems and concerns while evaluating alternatives.
 He can then implement solutions, drawing off his experiences.
 His experience is supplemented by a diverse group of formal and informal training and studies.
 He is, however, aware of the fact that no one person can do it all and he is the first to obtain additional support when needed.
 This makes Chris an effective leader with a proven talent for developing teams that can deliver creative and useful products.
 Publishing Recommendations

 Chris co-wrote, compiled and edited a family history book called Thanks for the Memories – the Serra Family Tree and Stories (2003).
 His family history book was well reviewed by Western Kentucky University, Library Special Collections; Connecticut Society of Genealogists; Writer’s Digest and author Denise Grayson.
 The history book currently sits on the shelves of numerous libraries across the country including: The New York City Public Library; The Jersey City Public Library; The Dallas Public Library; Family History Library in Salt Lake City and New England Historic Genealogical Society.
 He is currently working on the Obert Family Tree as well as the Blanchette and Fitzgerald Family Trees.